 Why We Like It: For many business owners, cash back is going to be king.
 So locking in 2% cash back on every purchase you make for the business is a great way to set up a steady, projectable amount of money coming back to your business.

 Note on the family of Capital One Spark Cards: This is a potentially confusing line of credit cards.
 There are six Spark Business cards.
-The Spark Cash Select For Business, for example, offers 1.5% cash back on all purchases but does not require an annual fee.
+The Capital One Spark Cash Select for Excellent Credit, for example, offers 1.5% cash back on all purchases but does not require an annual fee.

 Rewards Program Details: MORE REWARDS: Get 4X Membership Rewards® points on the 2 select categories where your business spent the most each month.
 1X is earned for other purchases. ** **4X points apply to the first $150,000 in combined purchases from these 2 categories each calendar year.*